hexleytheplatypus/dolphin/Readme.md

 * `Themes`: icon themes for GUI
 * `Resources`: icons that are theme-agnostic
 * `Wii`: default Wii NAND contents

+## Packaging and udev
+The Data folder contains a udev rule file for the official GameCube controller adapter and the Mayflash DolphinBar.
+Package maintainers can use that file in their packages for Dolphin.
+Users compiling Dolphin on Linux can also just copy the file to their udev rules folder.

 ## User Folder Structure
 A number of user writeable directories are created for caching purposes or for